speedment/speedment-doc/pages/predicate.md

 ```

 ### isNotEmpty
-The following example shows a solution where we print out the films that has a title that is *not* empty (e.g. is *not* equal to ""):
+The following example prints the films that has a title that is *not* empty (e.g. is *not* equal to ""):
 ``` java
     films.stream()
         .filter(Film.TITLE.isNotEmpty())